Thursday, May 18, 2023

 After the announcement I wrote a short post (would have been a tweet today) mentioning that while we learned the solution of one mystery from the 1970s, another remained.

 So why was this post flagged as sensitive eighteen years later?
-Because I used the pseudonym the Washington Post reporters gave to Mark Felt, a name take from a popular adult movie at the time.
+Because I used the pseudonym the Washington Post reporters gave to Mark Felt, a title from a popular adult movie at the time.

 No comments: